asier-larrazabal/RickImagesGenerator/README.md

 ```

 ## ▶️ Usage
-Execute all the cells step by step
+Execute all the cells of 'main.ipynb' step by step